MarquezProject/marquez/README.md

 You will then need to set the following environment variables (we recommend adding them to your `.bashrc`): `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD`.

+By default, Marquez uses the following ports:

+* TCP port `8080` is available for the app server.
+* TCP port `8081` is available for the admin interface.

 **Note:** All environment variables in `config.yml` are accessed with [`${VAR_NAME}`](https://www.dropwizard.io/1.3.5/docs/manual/core.html#environment-variables).

 ## Running the [Application](https://github.com/MarquezProject/marquez/blob/master/src/main/java/marquez/MarquezApp.java)